PaulHBartley/mkproj/README.md

  <br>
 Whereas `$ mkproj` relies on its two child functions to operate, `$ mkvenv` and `$ mkrepo` can do things on their own.
 How convenient.
 <br>
-Let's look at what this trio of functions can do for us together.
+Let's look at what this trio of functions can do together for us.
 <br>
 ### Goal: Make a Python project folder.
 What do we need inside this folder?